-- Agencies should assess whether they can use algorithmic tools (including those enabled by artificial intelligence (AI)) to more efficiently, cost-effectively, and accurately identify rules that are outdated or redundant, contain typographic errors or inaccurate cross references, or might benefit from elaboration or clarification. - 44 2.
-When agencies contemplate using an algorithmic tool to support retrospective review, 45 they should consider whether it would be most efficient, cost-effective, and accurate to 46 develop a new tool in-house, implement a tool developed and made available by another 47 agency, or procure a tool from a commercial vendor or contractor.
-In making this 48 determination, agencies should assess whether there is an existing tool that meets their 49 needs and, in so doing, consult with other agencies that have experience using 50 algorithmic tools to support retrospective review.
-If there is no such tool, agencies should 51 consider whether they have sufficient in-house expertise and capacity to develop an 52 adequate tool. - Agencies should ensure that personnel who use algorithmic tools to support retrospective review have adequate training on the capabilities and risks of those tools and sufficient technical expertise to make informed decisions based on the output of such tools. - To promote transparency and build internal expertise, agencies should, when developing or selecting an algorithmic tool to support retrospective review, ensure that the source code for the tool is publicly available and interoperable with other government systems. - If agencies use an algorithmic tool that is not open-source, they should ensure that key information about the tool's development, operation, and use is available to agency personnel and the public. - When agencies publish retrospective review plans and descriptions of specific retrospective reviews, as described in Recommendation 2021-2, Periodic Retrospective Review, they should disclose whether, and if so, explain how, they plan to use or used
+- Agencies should assess whether they can use algorithmic tools to more efficiently, costeffectively, and accurately identify rules that are outdated or redundant, contain typographic errors or inaccurate cross-references, or might benefit from elaboration or - 44 clarification.

+- When agencies contemplate using an algorithmic tool to support retrospective review, they should consider whether it would be most efficient, cost-effective, and accurate to develop a new tool in-house, implement a tool developed and made available by another - develop a new tool in-house, implement a tool developed and made available by another - 48 agency, or procure a tool from a commercial vendor or contractor.
+In making this - 49 determination, agencies should assess whether there is an existing tool that meets their - 50 needs and, in so doing, consult with other agencies that have experience using - 51 algorithmic tools to support retrospective review.
+If there is no such tool, agencies should - consider whether they have sufficient in-house expertise and capacity to develop an - 53 adequate tool. - 3.
+Agencies should ensure that regulatory decision makers who use algorithmic tools to - 55 support retrospective review (a) have adequate training on the capabilities and risks of - those tools and (b) carefully assess the output for further consideration. - 4.
+To promote transparency and build internal expertise, agencies should, when developing - or selecting an algorithmic tool to support retrospective review, ensure that the source - 59 code for the tool is publicly available and interoperable with other government systems. - If agencies do not use an algorithmic tool that is open-source, they should ensure that key - 61 information about the tool's development, operation, and use is available to agency - 62 personnel and the public.